Disquiet

 44:22 track notes

 I’m going to take a few minutes to work through the tracks I played, starting with the most recent one, which is fading out now.
 It’s the sole excerpt in this episode of Disquietude, even though it’s also the longest track.
-The piece is titled “Surroundings,” and the full half hour of it is available in a new album by that title released on the LINE record label.
+The piece is titled “Surroundings,”and the full half hour of it is available in a new album by that title released on the LINE record label.
 The artist is Yann Novak, who is based in Los Angeles.
 The audio was originally created for a project at the de Young Museum in Golden Gate Park, not far from where I live in San Francisco.
 The source audio in the track is from the museum and from the park.
 I began speaking as it faded out specifically because there is no natural place to fade out, which is very much to its deeply organic credit.

 Full Novak album at lineimprint.com.